The Girl on the Train (2009 film): Plot

 When Louise asks Samuel for help about Jeanne's problem, he invites them to join his family at his country house by a lake.
 As Samuel drives them all to his home, Nathan whispers to Jeanne that he believes she is lying about the whole affair.
 When all gather for dinner, Jeanne sticks to the same story she told the police: six youths approached her and, assuming she was Jewish, proceeded to assault her.
-After some extensive questioning, she decides to call it a night, but instead walks away and crosses the lake in a row-boat.
+After some extensive questioning, she decides to call it a night, but instead walks away and crosses the lake in a rowboat.

 Nathan helps Jeanne when it starts to rain and invites her into his little shack, a safe haven to get away from his parents.
 As she is all wet, she strips down and sits next to the fireplace with Nathan.
 She shows him her scars, but eventually confesses that she made it up.
 Nathan convinces her to tell the others, and the next morning Jeanne confesses to Samuel.
 Samuel has her write and sign an open apology to all who were affected by the story.
 Jeanne and Louise return to Paris by train.

 Jeanne goes to the police and is put in jail for 48 hours for her serious false statements.
 She eventually receives a suspended sentence and is required to attend psychiatric counseling.
 When Franck is interviewed by Samuel about Jeanne, Franck says he is still in love with her, despite her lying.

 Samuel attends Nathan's bar mitzvah, when he also sees television footage of reporters interviewing Louise about the scandal.
 When they ask her about how her daughter knew the name of Bleistein, Louise lies and replies she does not know.
 Jeanne returns to live with her mother.
 She searches the internet for secretarial jobs.
 She receives a postcard from Nathan, who is in love with her.
 Jeanne is last seen rollerblading on a long path through trees.